Last Updated on

 - Pumpkin seeds help reduce inflammation in the body, which counters the side effects of health issues such as arthritis.

 - There are good things in pumpkin seeds too when it comes to hair growth.
-They contains thiamine, niacin, iron, riboflavin & panthothenic acid.
+They contain thiamine, niacin, iron, riboflavin & pantothenic acid.
 It’s one of the best oils recommended for resolving hair growth issues in How to Grow Hair Healthy & Long with Natural Oils: Choose the Right Oils & Learn How to Use Them for Optimal Growth.

-- Pumpkin seeds contain trytophan, an amino acid that aids in more restful sleep.
-If you suffer from insomnia, a handful of pumpkin seeds some time before bed can help you sleep better.
+- Pumpkin seeds contain tryptophan, an amino acid that aids in more restful sleep.
+If you suffer from insomnia, a handful of pumpkin seeds sometime before bed can help you sleep better.